Navin77/Navin77/README.md

 - 👋 Hi, I’m @Navin77
-- 👀 I’m interested in web development ethereum development
+- 👀 I’m interested in web development, blockchain development
-- 🌱 I’m currently learning truffle

 <!---
 Navin77/Navin77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.